shuryanc/forwardFlashForFreePBX/README.md

 HT813: Need to send flash hook to PSTN and use RFC2833

 FreePBX: Tested at 17.0.19.32.
-Need to use RFC4733 for trunk and extension
+Need to use RFC4733 for trunk and extension.
+Add an user in manager_custom.config (Admin -> Config Edit) that has read/write permission for the AMI login.

 Asterisk: Tested at 22.5.2